Vote on redrawn City Council districts set for Wednesday

 Federal, state and local election district boundaries are redrawn every 10 years after the U.S. Census Bureau conducts its constitutionally-mandated population count.

-After the Election District Commission completed its work in December, the Tulsa County Election Board adjusted the election precincts to reflect changes in federal, state and judicial districting maps.
+After the Election District Commission completed its work in December, the Tulsa County Election Board adjusted the election precincts to reflect changes in federal, state and judicial district maps.

 The Election District Commission’s charge includes ensuring that each of the city’s nine City Council districts is a consistent and compact area.
 Each district is to be as close in population to the others as possible.